Wally Tittleton: Richmond, Auckland, Auckland Pākehā (1941)

 Tittleton was selected in the Auckland Pākehā team to play Auckland Māori on September 20.
 Tittleton was at centre and opposed by Jack Hemi.
 The Māori side won 21–17 before a crowd of 6,000.
 Tittleton was involved in the first two of Brian Riley's three tries.
 Tittleton "tackled soundly at centre three-quarter".
 In Richmond's round 2 Roope Rooster loss to Marist, 11–10 on September 27 Tittleton was re-joined by his brother George Tittleton for the first time in over a year.
 Tittleton set up a try to Ted Mincham who had recently returned to help out the side which was missing players due to injury and the war effort.
 Richmond were now dropped into the Phelan Shield knockout competition after their Roope Rooster defeat and beat Ōtāhuhu Rovers 18–14 with Tittleton scoring one of their four tries.
 Their season came to an end soon after.
 They beat City 13–7 in the Phelan Shield semi-final with Tittleton being "prominent" in the Richmond backs.
-Before a loss to Mt Albert on October in the final.
+Before a loss to Mt Albert in October in the final.